SiameseTheDog/Solving-QUBO-with-GPU-parallel-MOPSO/README.md

 ## Files:

 - CPUprogramming.cpp - implementation of both single thread and multiple threads using CBLAS with timing.
-Error is calculated on results from multi-threaded way.
   This will store all info above in a file names "CPU_output_${numParticles}.log".
+Change the number of threads for openblas to switch between multi and single thread.

   To complie, using command
   ```